Sex establishment licence

 An appeal against a decision made at the Magistrates Court may be appealed at the Crown Court but the decision of the Crown Court is final.

-To make a complaint about a licensed or unlicensed premises please contact us.
+- You can make a complaint about a licensed or unlicensed premises by completing our online enquiry form.

-To make a complaint about Health, Safety & Licensing please go to our complaints page.
+- You can make a complaint about Health, Safety & Licensing online.

 Any person objecting to an application for the grant, renewal or transfer of a licence may give written notice of their objection to the relevant authority, stating the grounds of the objection, within 28 days of the date of the application.